QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 ## How users can get started with the project
-step by step stuff
-links to websites w/ transcripts

 ## Where users can get help with your project
 Anyone who is interested in replicating this project can access our data in the github repository.
 We also provide a blog on Google Colab that provides the motivation behind the project, explanations in our analysis (including what the Levenshtein distance is) and a visual for the confidence rating from Amazon Transcribe.

-add aws documentation for services add link to levi distance explanation

 ## AWS Services used:
 - Amazon Transcribe